MagniteEngineering/fledge.polyfill/docs/README.md

 ### Running the Demo

-You will need to run a server and host both HTML files within the each of the subsequent directories.
+You will need to run a server for both HTML files within the each of the subsequent directories.
 Using `npx serve __proto__/cross-domain` within the current working directory would suffice.
 It will provide you a URL that you can paste into the browser.
-But you'll need to find a way to host it with a different domain to truly test the cross-domain message posting.
+But you'll need to find a way to serve it with a different domain to truly test the cross-domain message posting.
 Hosting one file using a service like <https://glitch.com> or <https://github.com> are both viable options.

 From that URL, you should see that the `index.html` page is calling a script and in order to confirm that groups were stored, check in the DevTools "Application" tab under the "IndexedDB" tab.